amir002001/amir002001/src/content/projects/hear_me.md

 ---
 title: Hear.Me
-shortDescription: Hear.Me is an application that uses QR codes to provide real-time transcription and categorization of announcements on public transportation for deaf individuals.
-It aims to improve accessibility and inclusivity by bridging the communication gap, empowering marginalized communities.
-The project successfully implemented live-stream transcription, QR code subscription, and user-friendly design.
-The next steps include pitching the idea to government organizations and refining the application based on feedback.
+shortDescription: An application using QR codes to offer real-time transcription and categorization of public transportation announcements for deaf individuals, enhancing accessibility and inclusivity.
 tech:
   - LLMs
   - Firebase